-At the invitation of the Chinese Chemical Society (CCS), the 7th Chemical Sciences and Society Symposium (CS3) took place from September 5 to 8, 2017 in Dalian / China.
-Around 40 scientists and representatives of the chemical societies as well as funding organizations from the participating countries China, Germany, Great Britain, Japan and the USA discussed what contributions chemistry can make to this year's conference topic "Solar Energy for a Sustainable Future".
+At the invitation of the Chinese Chemical Society (CCS), the 7th Chemical Sciences and Society Symposium (CS3) took place from September 5th to 8th, 2017 in Dalian/China.
+Around 40 scientists and representatives of chemical societies and funding organizations from the participating countries China, Germany, Great Britain, Japan and the USA discussed what contributions chemistry can make to this year's conference topic “Solar Energy for a Sustainable Future”.
 The German CS3 delegation was led by Professor Ferdi Schüth (MPI Mülheim).

 The GDCh organized the 6th Chemical Sciences and Society Symposium (CS3) on ?Chemistry and Water? from September 14th to 18th, 2015.
 42 experts from five countries came to Leipzig.